Partonic collinear structure by quantum computing

-The polynomial scaling with the number of qubits and more notably, the ability to attain real-time light-cone evolution, clearly shows quantum advantage for solving hadron PDFs on a quantum computer.
-Although validated on the 1+1D quantum system, the quantum advantage could still hold for generic quantum systems in higher space-time dimensions and with gauge fields, if one can map the non-ablian gauge field onto qubits in a efficient way~\cite{Brower:1997ha,Banerjee:2012xg,Stryker:2020sap}.
+The polynomial scaling with the number of qubits---and, more notably, the ability to attain real-time light-cone evolution---clearly shows a quantum advantage of calculating hadron PDFs on a quantum computer.
+Although justified only with a 1+1D quantum system, the quantum advantage could still hold for generic quantum systems in higher space-time dimensions and with gauge fields, if one can map the non-Abelian gauge field onto qubits in an efficient way~\cite{Brower:1997ha,Banerjee:2012xg,Stryker:2020sap}.
+Remarkably, even with the presence of a Wilson line in the correlator of Eq.~\eqref{eq:pdf} due to the gauge field, PDFs can still be efficiently evaluated on a quantum computer (see Supplemental Material~\cite{supp}).

-\textbf{\textit{Results}}.
-Considering the current limitations of using real quantum devices, we present results using a classical simulation of the quantum circuits in Fig.~\ref{fig-circuit}.
-The simulation is performed on a Desktop workstation with $16$ cores.
-For the time-being, we use $N = 12$ or $18$ qubits and set $a = 1$ for the lattice spacing, which is sufficient to demonstrate the feasibility of the proposed quantum algorithm.
-In reality, the lattice spacing $a$ and quark mass $m$ will be fixed by the values of the coupling constant $g$ and relevant physical quantities such as hadron mass.
+\textit{Results}.---Considering the current limitations of using real quantum devices, we present results using a classical simulation of the quantum circuit in Fig.~\ref{fig-circuit}.
+The simulation is performed on a desktop workstation with $16$ cores, using the open source packages QuSpin~\cite{quspin} and projectQ~\cite{Steiger2018projectqopensource}.
+For the time being, we use $N = 12$ or $18$ qubits and set $a = 1$ for the lattice spacing, which is sufficient to demonstrate the feasibility of the proposed quantum algorithm.
+In reality, the lattice spacing $a$ and quark mass $m$ will be fixed by the values of the coupling constant $g$ and relevant physical quantities such as hadron masses.

-To verify the simulation, we first measure the hadron mass $M_{h}= \bra{h}H\ket{h}$ with respect to the vacuum energy $\bra{\Omega}H\ket{\Omega}$, in the NJL model with 2 flavors.
-We compare the results $M_{h,{\rm QC}}$ with $M_{h,{\rm NUM}}$ where the subscripts ${\rm QC}$ and ${\rm NUM}$ stand for the results obtained by quantum computing and numerical diagonalization, respectively.
-For simplicity we set $m a = 0.2 $ for both flavors.
+To verify the simulation, we first measure the mass of the lowest-lying $ud$-like hadron $M_{h}= \bra{h}H\ket{h}$ with respect to the vacuum energy $\bra{\Omega}H\ket{\Omega}$, in the NJL model with 2 flavors.
+We compare the result $M_{h,{\rm QC}}$ with $M_{h,{\rm NUM}}$, where the subscripts ${\rm QC}$ and ${\rm NUM}$ stand for the results obtained by quantum computing and exact diagonalization (ED), respectively.
+For simplicity, we set $m a = 0.2 $ for both flavors.
 The comparison is shown in Table~\ref{tabl-mass}.
-The differences between these two approaches are at percent level which validates the setups.
+The differences between these two approaches are at the percent level, thus justifying the setups.
 It is also interesting to note that for small quark mass, the dominant contribution to the hadron mass comes from the interactions rather than the quark masses.
-This is what we expected and consistent with the picture that QCD dynamics generates the majority of hadron mass~\cite{Ji:1994av,Accardi:2012qut, Anderle:2021wcy,Yang:2018nqn,Ji:2021mtz}.
+This is consistent with the picture that QCD dynamics generates the majority of the hadron mass~\cite{Ji:1994av,Accardi:2012qut, Anderle:2021wcy,Yang:2018nqn,Ji:2021mtz}.